go.to/

 1974

 In June 1974 Helena started collaboration with the group "Stryci".
 The first album "Helena a Stryci" was recorded in June 74 in Prague.
 Helena and Stryci would work together for 7 years to come.
-After the recording of the record Helena and her group left for an international tour which started at Friedrichstadtpalast in Berlin.
+After the recording of the album Helena and her group left for an international tour which started at Friedrichstadtpalast in Berlin and ended in Japan.

 Malovany dzbanku - the single